Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Introduction

 exists in probability and it admits a continuous version.
-The limit process is called scalar quadratic variation of $\X$ and it is denoted with $[\X,\X]^{\mathbb{R}}$. \end{Definition} \begin{Proposition} Let $B$ be a separable Banach space.
+The limit process is called scalar quadratic variation of $\X$ and it is denoted by $[\X,\X]^{\mathbb{R}}$. \end{Definition} \begin{Remark} The definition above is equivalent to the one contained in \cite{DiGirolamiRusso11}.
+In fact, previous convergence in probability implies the ucp convergence, since the $\epsilon$-approximation processes are increasing and so Lemma 3.1 in \cite{RussoVallois00} can be applied. \end{Remark}

+\begin{Proposition} Let $B$ be a separable Banach space.
 A continuous $B$-valued process with bounded variation admits a zero scalar quadratic variation.
-In particular, a process $\X$ of the type $\X(t) = \int_s^t b(s)ds$, where $b$ is an $B$-valued strong measurable process has a zero scalar quadratic variation. \end{Proposition} \begin{proof} The proof is very similar to the one related to the case when $B = \R$, which was the object of Proposition 1 7) b), see \cite{RussoVallois07}. \end{proof}
+In particular, a process $\X$ of the type $\X(t) = \int_s^t b(r)dr$, where $b$ is a $B$-valued measurable process has a zero scalar quadratic variation. \end{Proposition} \begin{proof} The proof is very similar to the one related to the case when $B = \R$, which was the object of Proposition 1 part 7-b, see \cite{RussoVallois07}. \end{proof}

-\begin{Remark} The definition above is equivalent to the one contained in \cite{DiGirolamiRusso11}.
-In fact, previous convergence in probability implies the ucp convergence, since the $\epsilon$-approximation processes are increasing and so Lemma 3.1 in \cite{RussoVallois00} can be applied. \end{Remark}